ZeroStride/zerostride.github.io/_posts/2011-02-01-care-and-feeding-lawyers.md

 : Stuff you say to your lawyer isn’t subject to discovery.
 There are exceptions, as always, but the one thing I want to highlight is this: this is communication between you and your lawyer.
 If you get an e-mail from your lawyer, and forward it to someone else in the company, you have likely made that e-mail subject to discovery.
 If you get a detailed itemization of time spent from your lawyer, and you stuff that into the folder to send to the book-keeper, you have made the details on how the lawyer spent their time subject to discovery.
 You should always, always, always ask your lawyer any questions you have about attorney-client privilege before you engage in the communication about-which you have questions.

 Indemnification
 : If Alice indemnifies Bob, this doesn’t mean that Bob is free-and-clear should some feces be on an incoming trajectory.
 All it means is that Alice will defend Bob to the extent of their resources.
 That last bit is important.
-If Mallory comes along and sues Bob, and can out-spend Alice…Bob is still going to be in trouble.
+If Mallory comes along and sues Bob, and can out-spend Alice...Bob is still going to be in trouble.
 Indemnification from Alice may be no more protective than a wet paper-bag.

 # Meeting Your Lawyer